 It is important, however, to emphasise that the concept of 'ignorance' in this literature is not conceived as lack or unawareness of knowledge.
 It is rather conceived as an epistemic act of avoiding, marginalizing, repressing, and silencing this knowledge.
+This act is also different than the mere act of ignoring: Volume 11 (2): 35 - 62 (December 2019)

+Shafick, Acts of ignorance

-This act is also different than the mere act of ignoring: being aware of a set of knowledge but choosing not to attend to it.
+being aware of a set of knowledge but choosing not to attend to it.
 The act described in feminist 'epistemologies of ignorance' is rather the reproduction of cognitive frames which complicate the possibility of both attention to and awareness of this knowledge, in which social attention and cognitive awareness are entangled in the epistemic standpoint of the ignoring/ignorant subject.
 This standpoint, in turn, is simultaneously constructive of and constructed by the subjects' cognitive frames as well as her structural, ideological, and strategic positions.